Relationship Anxiety in Urban Lifestyles

 That means relationship anxiety can rise even in a loving relationship if reassurance becomes inconsistent.

-This is also where the emotional climate starts resembling Emotional Exhaustion in Relationships.
-Not necessarily because the couple has stopped caring—but because both people are becoming depleted, and depletion makes connection harder to access.
+This is also where the emotional climate starts resembling both people becoming depleted and connection feeling harder to access.
+Not because the couple has stopped caring, but because both people are becoming depleted, and depletion makes connection harder to access.

 3. Digital Life Creates More Contact but Not More Security